Taylor 110e Review (2017) – Why the Change to Walnut Back & Sides?GuitarSpotting

 What is the Taylor 110e Price?

 The price of the Taylor 110e usually comes in somewhere around $700.
 This includes the guitar and electronics, along with a free gig bag.
-Please note that you now get the Taylor 110e with Taylor’s ES2 pickup/preamp, which is an upgrade over the previous ES-T system.
+The Taylor 110e comes equipped with Taylor’s ES2 pickup/preamp, which is an upgrade over the previous ES-T system.

 The gig bag isn’t just a throw-in either, it’s a quality guitar bag with a surprising amount of padding that you will actually want to use.
 Plus, it looks cool.